Deadline for Abstract Submission: February 15, 2018

 All abstracts will be evaluated by a jury comprised of members of the SPARTAN Research and Education committees.
 Scientifically sound abstracts with relevance to spondyloarthritis (basic, clinical or translational research) will be accepted for poster presentation.
 The highest ranked abstracts will in addition be invited for oral presentation.

-Abstracts should not be already published as a manuscript.
-Relevant abstracts presented at meetings within a year are eligible for submission.
-Abstracts submitted to this year’s SPARTAN meeting are also eligible for submission to the ACR Annual Scientific meeting (submission deadline in late June for presentation in November).
+Trainees include students, residents, fellows and postdocs.
+Results should not already have been published in a peer-reviewed journal.
+Abstracts presented at other meetings within one year are eligible for submission.
+Abstracts submitted to the 2018 SPARTAN meeting may also be submitted to the ACR 2018 Annual Scientific meeting.

-- Use of acronyms Please refrain from using acronyms in your abstract titles.
+Please refrain from using acronyms in your abstract title.
 Acronyms may remain in the body of the abstract and in the author list.

 - Content: Organize content as follows:

 - Methods: Methods, materials and analytical procedure used

 - Results: Summary of the results in sufficient detail to support conclusion